 Never use a tripod: Two

 The chef is hoping for you to come out with quite a few choices for him and his marketing team to use.
-He’s not just thinking website and social media, he’s wanting to get reviewed and have amazing write ups in top foodie publications.
+He’s not just thinking about the website and social media, he’s wanting to get reviewed and have amazing write-ups in top foodie publications.
 They’ll need awesome photos for that.

 The dishes are starting to come out of the kitchen and you’re getting the first few shots under your belt.
 They’re looking pretty good.
 The light’s nice, the angle is working for these first dishes.
 Then the chef comes over.”How’s it going?
 Everything going ok?
 Can I see what shots you’re getting?”